-A Good Design with Poor User Experience is NOT a Good Design.
+A Good Looking Website Design with Poor User Experience is NOT a Good Design.

-You can find a talented designer anywhere and for cheap.
+You can find someone cheap who can design a decent looking website, just about anywhere.
 The problem is that not all designers really know how to design the UX (User-Experience).
+And even if they do know how to do it, they certainly aren't going to do it for cheap.
 A great design with a poor UX is like matching with a 10 on Tinder and only getting 1 word responses to your lengthy and creative questions.
 Ugh… So, what makes a good UX Design?
 I am glad you asked.